Wild Honey (album): Style and production

 The album differs in many ways from previous Beach Boys records.
 Unlike the band's previous R&B outings—which typically consisted of Chuck Berry-derived riffs—most of Wild Honey drew on the emotive soul music associated with the Motown and Stax Records labels.
 Edwin Faust from Stylus Magazine wrote that its music focuses "simply on catchy hooks, snappy melodies and a straight-up boogie-woogie feel".
 Lenny Kaye, writing for Wondering Sound, felt that its "R&B leanings" may be attributed to Mike Love and Carl Wilson's vocal roles on the album.
 Carl said that his R&B side had "always wanted to come out.
 I have this massive collection of R&B records.
 When we were doing Pet Sounds, I'd go home and put on my Stax and Aretha stuff.
 It's always been a big part of my life."

 Wild Honey contains very little group singing compared to previous albums, and mainly features Brian singing at his piano.
 Musicologist Daniel Harrison writes that its "simple songs" lack the "enigmatic weirdness" and "virtuosic mesmerizers" present in Smiley Smile, although they feature the same production approach and similar core instrumental combo of organ, honky-tonk piano, and electric bass.
 The piano was slightly detuned, which Brian said made it "more like a twelve-string guitar, to get a more mellow sound. [...]
 I loved what it did to the sound of the record."
-Only five tracks were recorded with assistance from session musicians: "Wild Honey", "Aren't You Glad", "I Was Made to Love Her", "Darlin'", and "Here Comes the Night".
+Only three tracks were recorded with assistance from session musicians: "Wild Honey", "Aren't You Glad", and "Darlin'".
 Some sessions were held at Wally Heider Recording in Los Angeles in order to accommodate the musicians with a larger recording space for overdubs.

 Bruce Johnston recalled, "we wanted to be a band again.
 The whole [Smile] thing had wiped everyone out, and we wanted to play together again."
 (Note: The last time the Beach Boys had an album where they essentially played as a self-contained band was 1964's Shut Down Volume 2.)
 Harrison describes Wild Honey as a self-conscious attempt by the Beach Boys to "regroup" themselves as a rock band in opposition to their more orchestral affairs of the past.
 By this time, Brian had grown weary of producing the Beach Boys after having done it for several years, and so he requested that Carl contribute more to the process.
 Brian stated that his brother "really got into [...] the production side of things" starting with Wild Honey.
 Moreover, Brian said, "People expected me to come up with great orchestral stuff all the time and it became a burden."
 He is credited as composer or co-composer for 9 of 11 tracks, compared to Smiley Smile in which he held a songwriting credit for every track.
 It was the Beach Boys' last album to be mixed in mono.